 - Your Stripe dashboard

-- The Donations area of your admin panel.
-To access this area, open your admin panel, click Settings, and select Donations.
+- The Integrations area of your admin panel.
+To access this area, open your admin panel, click Settings, and select Integrations.

 To obtain the necessary API keys: